Recipes

 Step 1

-Make the rolls: Line a baking sheet with parchment paper.
+Make the rolls: Line a baking sheet with parchment.
 In a medium bowl, use your hands to combine the pork, carrot, onion, garlic, salt, and black pepper.
 Position 1 spring roll wrapper in front of you like a diamond (so that a point is facing you), and place 1 tablespoon of the pork mixture on the diamond’s bottom half.
 Lift the point nearest you and wrap it over the filling.
 Fold in the east and west corners toward the center, brush the north tip with beaten egg, and continue rolling into a tight cylinder.
-Transfer to the baking sheet and repeat with the remaining wrappers and filling.
+Transfer to the prepared baking sheet and repeat with the remaining wrappers and filling.
 (Save any leftover wrappers or filling for another use.)

 Step 2